 A canvas is a blank slate, literally, it’s been used for centuries to create works of art with oil and watercolor.
 These days you can purchase a value pack of stretched canvas for around $10 and create using a number of different mediums.

 Using a stencil for painting on canvas is a way to add a specific design, especially if you are not very confident in your free hand.
 There are a few things you need to know about stenciling a canvas before you jump into this technique.

 Prep the surface

 Canvas is porous, which means the paint you put on it may spread or soak into the material a bit.
-When using a stencil you do not want the paint to bleed under the edges.
+When using a stencil for painting you do not want the paint to bleed under the edges.

 Prep the surface to make it nonporous by painting or layering something over the canvas that you can stencil on top.
 This is the key to creating a beautiful piece of art.

 The next question is how do you prep the surface.
 There is no one right way, I’m going to show you a few options that work and one that tends to work better than the others, for less money.